spleafy/spleafy/README.md

 ## Bio

-Hello, my name is Martin Petrov, a.k.a **_spleafy_**.
-I have been a full stack developer, for three years, working mainly with React, Angular, NodeJS with Express and Fastify, MongoDB, MySQL and many more.
+Hello, I am Martin Petrov, a.k.a **_spleafy_**.
+I have been a full-stack developer, working mainly with React, Angular, NodeJS with Express and Fastify, MongoDB, MySQL, and many more.

 ## Skills